JasonVolkoff/HouseMates3/README.md

 # HouseMates
 An application which allows users to create a virtual space with their roommates, then track &amp; manage expenses, store a running tally of who owes money to whom, and track ownership of who owns what.
+This python-based project utilizes Django web framework, including user registration, validation, and password encryption.

 ## **Minumum viable product:**